-To the Board of Directors of Vitesse Energy, Inc.
+To the shareholders and the Board of Directors of Vitesse Energy, Inc.

-Opinion on the Financial Statement
+Opinion on the Financial Statements

-We have audited the accompanying balance sheet of Vitesse Energy, Inc. (the "Company") as of August 31, 2022, and the related notes (collectively referred to as the "financial statement").
-In our opinion, the financial statement presents fairly, in all material respects, the financial position of the Company as of August 31, 2022, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying balance sheet of Vitesse Energy, Inc. (the "Company") as of December 31, 2022, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2022, in conformity with accounting principles generally accepted in the United States of America.